 CRACKED TOOTH SYNDROME (CTS)

 Sometimes the fracture occurs below the gum line, making it even more difficult to diagnose.
-Cracked tooth syndrome frequently occurs in molars, usually in lower molars, affecting the chewing forces of teeth.
+Cracked tooth syndrome frequently occurs in molars, usually in the lower molars, affecting the chewing function of the teeth.

 People who grind or clench their teeth are more vulnerable or susceptible to cracked tooth syndrome because of the constant strain on the teeth.
 Moreover, teeth with large fillings or teeth that have undergone root canal treatment are weaker than other teeth and are more likely to crack.